anurag-327/formwix/README.md

 ## Field Type Examples

-Below are examples of how to configure each supported field type in Formwiz.
+Below are examples of how to configure each supported field type in Formwix.

 ### Text Field